volodya-renderberg/vertices_selection_sets/README.md

 # vertices_selection_sets
->Blender addon to quickly create and use vertex sets for selection.
+>Blender addon to quickly create and use vertex sets for selection.<br>
+Very often, when coloring weights, it is inconvenient to use to select vertices by **Vertex-Groups** due to their large number.
+Therefore, this small addon was written.

 ## setup:
 console commands: